manuel-serrano/hiphop/doc/api.md

 Attributes of the node:

 * `signal\_name`: a string that represents the signal to emit;
+* `immediate` (optional)
 * an optional counter expression.

-This statement waits for a signal, and terminate when this signal is emitted.
-Note that if the signal is emitted of the very first reaction of the reactive machine, it will be ignored, except if `immediate` keyword is present.
+This statement waits for a signal, and instantaneously terminate in the instant that the signal is present.
+Note that if the signal is emitted of the very first reaction of the reactive machine, it will be ignored, except if `immediate` keyword is set.

 ### <hiphop.parallel> ###
 [:@glyphicon glyphicon-tag tag]